astropy/astropy/docs/development/workflow/virtual_pythons.rst

 If you plan to do regular work on astropy you should do your development in a Python virtual environment.
-Conceptually a virtual environment is a duplicate of the Python environment you normally work in with as many (or as few) of the packages from your normal environment included in that virtual environment.
-It is sandboxed from your normal Python environment in the sense that packages installed in the virtual environment do not affect your normal environment in any way.
+Conceptually a virtual environment is a duplicate of the Python environment you normally work in with as many (or as few) of the packages from your default environment included in that virtual environment.
+It is sandboxed from your default Python environment in the sense that packages installed in the virtual environment do not affect your normal environment in any way.

 .. note::

-    "Normal Python environment" means whatever Python you are using when you log in.
+    "Default Python environment" means whatever Python you are using when you log in; i.e. the default Python installation on your system, which is not in a Conda environment or virtualenv.

 There are a few options for using virtual environments; the choice of method is dictated by the Python distribution you use: